Hendrik Hanekom

 Training

-Neither Hanekom nor his wife had received theatrical training but with dedicated study and later guidance of the great Paul de Groot, they developed acting and stage management skills until they became leading personalities in stage.
+Neither Hanekom nor his wife had received theatrical training, but with dedicated study and later guidance of the great Paul de Groot, they developed acting and stage management skills until they became leading personalities in stage.

 Career

 After directing and appearing in Magrieta Prinsloo (S.P.E.
-Boshoff's adapted version of S.J. du Toit's drama) with the local amateurs, he and fellow actor Piet Retief bought and toured a travelling carnival, but this failed, so he became assistant town clerk of Lydenburg, Transvaal.
+Boshoff's adapted version of S.J. du Toit's drama) with the local amateurs, he and fellow actor, Piet Retief, bought and toured a travelling carnival, but this failed, so he became assistant town clerk of Lydenburg, Transvaal.

 Hanekom was first employed as a municipal official in the town of his birth and was later promoted to assistant town clerk.
 He was also interested in theatre and in 1912 made his debut as an amateur actor in C.J.
-Langenhoven’s Die Wêreld die Draai with the part of Meester van Helderbos.
+Langenhoven’s Die Wêreld die Draai with the part of "Meester van Helderbos".

 In 1919 he was appointed town clerk of De Aar and in 1922 at Lydenburg.

-In October 1925 he and his wife sold everything and started a professional Afrikaans theatre company (the first entirely Afrikaans company) in Pretoria, called Die Afrikaanse Toneelspelers ("The Afrikaans Players"), with the aims of educating and entertaining the "Volk" ("the nation").
+Inspired by Leonard Rayne, a renowned actor, he resigned his office and he and his wife sold everything to establish a professional theatrical company in Pretoria in October 1925.
+It was the first entirely Afrikaans company and appropriately called Die Afrikaanse Toneelspelers ("The Afrikaans Players").
+The aim was to educate and entertain the "Volk" ("the nation").
 The couple specialised in impersonations of national heroes.
-Their first tour (1925-26) took him through the Transvaal, the Free State, the Boland and on to Cape Town.
+Their first tour (1925-26) took Hanekom and the company through the Transvaal, the Free State, the Boland and on to Cape Town.

 In March 1928, Hanekom and de Groot parted company and it was the first time an Afrikaans professional group split.
 Hanekom continued with his own company, on two occasions in 1931 joining forces with Willem van Zyl, to perform as the Hanekom-Van Zyl-geselskap.
 He kept it up until 1932 when the depression of the thirties compelled him to close the company.